 As you can see int he video you can see the three main stages of the treatment with this type of tank.
 Firstly the untreated effluent enters the tank.
 The solids are separated as occurs in a Septic Tank.

 The liquid effluent then passes into the treatment or aeration section.
-The effluent uses aerobic digestion using friendly bacteria to breakdown and clean the effluent.
+The effluent uses aerobic digestion using friendly bacteria to breakdown and cleans the effluent.

 New Forest Philosophy